I was on Twitter the other night and read a tweet from a lovely girl that I follow, that mentioned her anxiety over taking her driver’s test.

 But the good news is that I got through it and I passed my test and as I pulled up the curb back at the DMV, all my kids were outside with my husband cheering me on and saying “Good job mom!”

 They didn’t even ask me if I passed or failed, they were just so proud that I did it because they knew how scared I was, and I realized that was the best part of the whole thing.
 I was SO glad that I had my license back and it felt amazing to hold that little card in my hand but I just knew that even if the instructor had told me that I failed, I still would have cried those little tears of happiness when I saw my kids showing their love for me in that way.
 They were PROUD of me, and as a person with anxiety I don’t always feel like I give my kids a whole lot to be proud of.
 But I did in that moment, and it is one of my favorite memories as a parent.

 And as a bonus, I was also really proud of myself.

-So remember this readers, and to my fellow Twitterer (Tweeter?) who is so nervous about her test……its not about whether you pass or fail at any test you are given in life.
-What is important is that you take the chance and risk failure, and put yourself out there.
+So remember this readers, and to my fellow Twitterer (Tweeter?) who is so nervous about her test: It’s not about whether you pass or fail at any test you are given in life.
+What is important is that you simply take the chance and risk failure, and put yourself out there.

 Maybe just “showing up” is not a big thing for the “normals” of the world who don’t have any anxiety or emotional issues.
-But the truth is that we DO have those issues, and for us it is a VERY big deal, and when we do it…..when we step up and say “I’m here…let’s see what happens”.…..it is a victory and it is awesome.
+But the truth is that a lot of us DO have those issues, and for us it is a VERY big deal, and when we do it…..when we step up and say “I’m here…let’s see what happens”.…..it is a victory and it is awesome.